szabgab/dancer-spa-book-source/manuscript/setup-environment.md

 # Part 1 #

+In this part we'll set up our environment and then we are going to see how to build a web site using Dancer where each page is a full HTML page on its own.

 # Setup development environment {#setup-environment}

 Before we can get started the development we need to set up our development environment.
 This might be a bit tedious task that stops us from the "real work", but in my experience investing in the development environment pays off.